ergoplatform/ergo-appkit/docs/things-to-do-blog-post.md

 [freezecoin:3133]      [total]: 243,813.30 ms
 ```

-This command produces a native executable called `freezecoin`.
-This executable
+The simple command above produces a complete native executable called `freezecoin`.

-isn’t a launcher for the JVM, it doesn’t link to the JVM, and it doesn’t bundle
+To emphasize, this executable isn’t a mere launcher for the JVM.
+In fact it doesn’t link to the JVM or bundle
-the JVM in any way. `native-image` compile out FreezeCoin code, and any
+the JVM in any way. `native-image` compiles the FreezeCoin code, as well as any
 Java libraries it depends on, all the way down to simple machine code.

-If we look at the libraries which `freezecoin` uses you can see they are only
-standard system libraries.
-We can move just this one file to a system
+If we look at the libraries which `freezecoin` uses you can see that it only uses standard system libraries.
+Thus, we can move just this one executable to another system
-which doesn't have a JVM installed and it will run there.
+which doesn't have a JVM installed and it will run there without issue.
 ```
 $ otool -L freezecoin    # ldd freezecoin on Linux
 freezecoin: